The Brain Bee, a neuroscience competition for secondary students, begins with chapter competitions that feed into regional and world competitions.

 Many individual SfN members dedicate extensive time and expertise in communities worldwide, serving as judges, coaches, mentors and volunteers.
 Find a Brain Bee close to you and volunteer!

 For information on how to get involved in the DC Brain Bee, contact email@example.com.

-For information on the U.S. Regional and World Brain Bees, contact Norbert Myslinski.
+For information on the U.S. Regional Brain Bees, contact Norbert Myslinski.

-- Register your competition for your winner to be eligible for the Regional and World Brain Bees.
-Find your Regional Brain Bee coordinator and register at internationalbrainbee.com.
+- Register your competition for your winner to be eligible for the Regional and International Brain Bees.
+Find your Regional Brain Bee coordinator and register.

 - Seek advice or collaborate with other Brain Bees near you.
 Contact local secondary school science teachers, department heads, and principals to see if they have students who would be interested.
 Each bee should involve students from at least three schools or home school groups.